juhani-o/nysseclient/README.md

 # Nysse client
-This project is for fetching Tampere area timetables using Nysse open API.
+This project is web application developed with React, Tailwind CSS and react-query.
-Used technologies are react-query and Tailwind CSS.
+Purpose this app is to test technologies mentioned before.